demisto/content/Packs/Carbon_Black_Enterprise_Response/Integrations/CarbonBlackResponseV2/README.md

-VMware Carbon Black EDR (formerly known as Carbon Black Response) This integration was integrated and tested with product version 6.2 of VMware Carbon Black EDR and based on API version 6.3+.
+VMware Carbon Black EDR (formerly known as Carbon Black Response) This integration was integrated and tested with version xx of VMware Carbon Black EDR v2

 Some changes have been made that might affect your existing content.
+If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-vmware-carbon-black-edr-v2).

 ## Configure VMware Carbon Black EDR v2 on Cortex XSOAR